 Pros

-• Easy to use in the browser.
-No installation
+• Easy to use in the browser — no installation required

 • Supports many services